naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 ![Alt text](/assets/img/under-the-hood-of-amazon-ecs/credentials-acs.png)

-This mechanism means **each task gets credentials scoped to its IAM role, and the credentials are delivered at runtime**.
-The tasks do not see each other’s credentials because:
+This mechanism means each task gets straightforward access to credentials scoped to its IAM role.
+These credentials are delivered and updated at runtime for automatic consumption by the SDK.
+Tasks normally do not see each other’s credentials because:

-*   Each credentials payload has a unique UUID and is only delivered to the agent (not stored in a place other tasks can read).
+*   Each credentials payload has a unique UUID and is only delivered to the agent, it’s not stored in a location accessible by other tasks.

 *   In modern ECS (with awsvpc networking), each task runs in its own network namespace, so it can only reach the 169.254.170.2 endpoint _within that namespace_, which the agent routes to the correct credentials.
 Tasks shouldn't be able to query the agent for another task’s URI because they can’t even see that other task’s network interface or environment variables.

 *   Even in bridge network mode, the agent sets up iptables rules to restrict access so that one container can only get its own credentials via the specific URI.
+But note that by default the containers can still easily reach the instance metadata service, and thus have access to the agent's credentials and privileges as well as their own.

+At first glance, this per-task credential scoping is a great security feature.
+It avoids the historical problem of sharing the instance’s IAM role across all containers.
+For example, a web app task might have access to a specific S3 bucket, while an admin task on the same host has broader privileges—and the two shouldn’t interfere.

+However, it’s important to note that this mechanism doesn’t establish a hard security boundary.
+The ECS agent ultimately decides which credentials to serve in response to requests at 169.254.170.2.
+So if an attacker can deploy code to a container and influence the agent (or spoof it), they may be able to fetch credentials not intended for their task.
+In Part 2, we’ll demonstrate exactly how this can happen.

+AWS documentation also explicitly notes that ECS does not treat this isolation as a strict boundary:
+* “Task IAM roles allow you to specify IAM permissions for your containers without requiring those permissions to be specified using EC2 instance profiles…”

+* “Task credentials have a context of ‘taskArn’ that is attached to the session, so CloudTrail logs show which task the role was used by.”

 In theory, this isolates IAM credentials on a per-task basis, which is a great security feature.
 It avoids the historical problem of sharing the instance’s IAM role among all tasks.
 Now, a web app container might only have rights to a specific S3 bucket, while a different admin task on the same host might have broader rights - and the two shouldn’t conflict.

 **However,** as with any security mechanism, it assumes the controls are working correctly.
 If there’s any way for a container to break out of its network namespace or trick the agent, those assumptions could fail.
 Remember that the agent itself ultimately decides “who gets what credentials” when serving that 169.254.170.2 request.
 If an attacker finds a bug or misconfiguration in that process, they could potentially obtain credentials not meant for them.
 In Part 2, we will see exactly such a scenario.